Checkmarx/Kotlin-SCP/src/m8-code-tampering/README.md

 runtime whether code was added or removed to what they know about their integrity at compile time.

-To address this weakness on our Kotlin Goat we followed OWASP recommendation on Android Root detection.
+To address this weakness on [Kotlin Goat][0] we followed OWASP recommendation on Android Root detection.
 The [`RootDetectionHelper` class][3] implements a few techniques such as: